melezhik/swat/README.md

 Swat data is DSL to describe/generate validation checks you apply to content returned from web application.

-Swat data is stored in swat data files, named get.txt or post.txt.
+Swat data is stored in swat data files, named get.txt or post.txt or put.txt.

 The validation process looks like:

-- Swat recursively find files named **get.txt** or **post.txt** in the project root directory to get swat data.
+- Swat recursively find files named **get.txt** or **post.txt** or **put.txt** in the project root directory to get swat data.
 - Swat parse swat data file and _execute_ entries found.
 At the end of this process swat creates a _final check list_ with ["Check Expressions"](#check-expressions).
 - For every route swat makes http requests to web application and store content into text file